 Computational Acoustics Awards

-The CA TSG sponsors a Young/Early Career Presenter Award at each meeting.
-Three awards are made of up to USD $250 each.
+The CA TC sponsors an Early Career Presenter Award at each meeting.
+Three awards are made of up to US $250 each.

-To qualify for an award, the paper author must:
+To qualify for an award, the presenter must:

 - be a current student or early career professional who completed his/her final degree within the past 5 years